xiongsida/toronto-fitness-club/README.md

 # Toronto Fitness Club Website

 Happy to have you here!
+You can watch this vedio https://youtu.be/UzKjZbF1dp4 to experience our website, or you can clone the repository locally and run the project as the instructions below.

 ## How to Run Our Project:

-1. Pull the repository from github.
+1. Clone the repository from github.

+2. Get your own Google API key and update PF/PB/PB/PB/setting.py and PF/app/src/TFCConfig.json with your API key to use some functionalities compatible with Google map in our website.

-2. Run the startup.sh under PF folder to initiate the project.
+3. Run the startup.sh under PF folder to initiate the project.
 It will create vitual environment and install all needed python packages for backend project; and install all nodes modules for frontend project.

-3. Run the run.sh to run the project.
+4. Run the run.sh to run the project.
 The backend project will run at your localhost port 8000 and frontend project will run at port 3000.

-4. You can use our Toronto Fitness Club website at http://localhost:3000/ .
+5. You can use our Toronto Fitness Club website at http://localhost:3000/ .

-5. You can use our admin panel at http://localhost:8000/admin/ ; there is a admin user whose username is "Admin" and password is "Adminpass", you may also create a superuser (admin) yourself.
+6. You can use our admin panel at http://localhost:8000/admin/ ; there is a admin user whose username is "Admin" and password is "Adminpass", you may also create a superuser (admin) yourself.

-6. To shutdown the server, you need terminate the run.sh and kill the the process run on port 8000 as well.
+7. To shutdown the server, you need terminate the run.sh and kill the the process run on port 8000 as well.